david30-maker/student_dashboard_api/README.md

     Copy the token in the response body of the previous successful request

-Send a GET request to the following endpoint to get details on the signed up user `http://localhost:3001/signup`
+Send a GET request to the following endpoint to get details on the signed-up user `http://localhost:3001/signup`

-On the headers for the request add  `Authorization` using the keyword `Bearer` , followed by the token you got upon signing up
-The Authorization Header should look like this
+On the headers for the request add  `Authorization` using the keyword `Bearer`, followed by the token you got upon signing up The Authorization Header should look like this
 ```json
     "Authorization": "Bearer eyJhbG*********************************************************nRVvhI"